List of neighbourhoods in Hyderabad

 Hyderabad city is the fourth-most populous city and sixth-most populous urban agglomeration in India.
 It is spread over four districts of Telangana, namely, Hyderabad, Medchal-Malkajgiri, Ranga Reddy and Sangareddy.
-The Central part of the city (Old MCH Area) forms the commercial, economic and cultural core of the city.
-Western parts and North Western parts of the city have rapidly grown in the recent times, owing to IT and Service Sector while the eastern parts have become residential hubs.
+The central part of the city (Old MCH Area) forms the commercial, economic and cultural core of the city.
+The western and north western parts of the city have rapidly grown in recent times, owing to the IT and service sector, while the eastern parts have become residential hubs.

 Central

-Hyderabad Central is also called as New City, Because it was developed after Old City.
+Hyderabad Central is also called New City, because it was developed after Old City.